-Dan serves as the Program Manager for the Utility Cyber Security Branch, the newest branch within the Office of Utility Safety at the California Public Utilities Commission (CPUC).
-Prior to serving with the CPUC, Dan was the Assistant Director Response at the California Governor’s Office of Emergency Services, where he led statewide response efforts through some of California’s most significant disaster events.
-Dan has spent more then 2 decades in the US Army, Army Reserve, and National Guard where he promoted from the rank of Private to Lieutenant Colonel.
+Prior to serving as the Program Manager for the Security and Resilience Branch at the California Public Utilities Commission (CPUC), Dan was the Assistant Director at the California Governor’s Office of Emergency Services.
+As the Assistant Director, he led statewide response efforts through some of California’s most significant disaster events.
+Dan has spent more than 2 decades in the US Army, Army Reserve, and National Guard where he was promoted from the rank of Private to Colonel.

-Dan has completed postgraduate and professional certification work at various institutions, including the Leaders in Homeland Security program at the Harvard Kennedy School of Government, the NATO School at Oberammergau.
-He holds a Master’s degree from the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.
+Dan has completed postgraduate and professional certification work at various institutions, including the United States Army War College, the FEMA Executive Academy, the Harvard Kennedy School of Government, and the NATO School at Oberammergau.
+He holds a Master’s degree from both the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.

-Jim is the Vice President for Strategic Initiatives at the Police Foundation, overseeing the Foundation’s efforts to advance policing through innovations in practice and technology as well as the Foundation’s strategic programs and management services.
-Prior to joining the Police Foundation in early 2015, Jim served for more than 20 years at the U.S. Department of Justice, where he worked with state and local law enforcement and criminal justice agencies to prevent and reduce crime.
+Jim is the President of the National Police Foundation, an independent nonprofit organization working in the United States and abroad to advance the profession of policing through science and innovation.
+Prior to joining the National Police Foundation in early 2015, Jim served for more than 20 years at the U.S. Department of Justice, where he worked with state and local law enforcement and criminal justice agencies to prevent and reduce crime.
 Ultimately, he was appointed to various senior executive and leadership positions in DOJ, including Acting Director of the Bureau of Justice Assistance (2009-2011), Deputy Assistant Attorney General (2011-2014) of the Office of Justice Programs (OJP), and Acting Assistant Director at the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) (2014-2015).
 Before joining DOJ in 1994, Jim worked in the private sector as well as in local justice agencies.
 Jim also serves as Adjunct Faculty at George Mason University and is a Senior Fellow in George Mason’s Center for Evidence-Based Crime Policy.

 Assistant Chief of Police, Seattle Police Department (Retired)